Len-X/Pet_Project-Virtual_Bank/README.md

 -----------------
 ### Task 4
 #### Build Management.
-I used Gradle and [PyGradle plugin](https://github.com/innobead/pygradle) as Build Management tools.
+I used Gradle and [PyGradle plugin](https://github.com/innobead/pygradle) as Build Management tool.

 The plugin allows you to accomplish many tasks with one command:
  - install/build virtualenv